AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ---
 title: Convert Your Legacy Report Builder Workbooks
-description: Understand how to convert your legacy requests to datablocks in Report Builder.
+description: Understand how to convert your legacy Report Builder based workbooks to use the new Report Builder.
 role: User
 feature: Report Builder
 type: Documentation
 solution: Analytics
 exl-id: ff9011b2-fc18-456f-81dc-151b9e4fccd2
 ---
-# Convert legacy Report Builder workbooks to datablocks
+# Convert legacy Report Builder workbooks

-As part of the move to a new Report Builder functionality, you can quickly convert your current legacy Report Builder based workbooks to use the new Report Builder functionality.
+As part of the move to a new Report Builder functionality, you can quickly convert your current legacy Report Builder based workbooks to use the new Report Builder [datablocks](create-a-data-block.md) functionality.

 >[!IMPORTANT]
 >